Complete Guide to Homemade Cleaning Solutions

 Toilet Bowl Cleaner

-My toilet’s never been fresher, and it’s so simple!
+My toilet’s never been fresher, and it’s simple.

 • Best for: Toilet bowls.